 Bixby Bridge is one of The Most Picturesque Stops in Big Sur

 This spot is so popular that cars begin to slow and prepare to pull over long before reaching the bridge.
-Bixby Bridge is one sight you won’t want to miss whether you stop at the first pull-out and capture views there or cross over to the inland side of the highway to park.
+The famous Big Sur bridge, Bixby Bridge, is one sight you won’t want to miss whether you stop at the first pull-out and capture views there or cross over to the inland side of the highway to park.

 It might even be one of the most Instagrammed picturesque stops in Big Sur.